fr4nkpackl3b/python-stego/README.md

 # python-stego
-getting the hidden message of image RGB's in python
+getting the hidden message of image rgb's in python